Sketchbreezy/Algo-open-source-initiative/README.md

 Feel free to:

 - Suggest edits or additions
 - Fork and remix the ideas for your own post or campaign
 - Share this repo with others in the community

-You can also open an issue with thoughts or alternative takes — open conversation is welcome here.
+You can also open an issue with your thoughts or suggestions.
+Open conversation is welcome here.

 ---